opengento/magento2-gdpr/README.md

 ## Developers

-The following documentation explain how to add your own processors to the workflow.
+The following documentation explains how to add your own processors to the workflow.

 ### Extends Export

 In order to export your custom component, you must create a new processor.
 To create a new processor, you must implement the following interface: `\Opengento\Gdpr\Service\Export\ProcessorInterface`.
-Then register your processor to the following pool `\Opengento\Gdpr\Service\Export\ProcessorPool` as described:
+Then, register your processor to the following pool `\Opengento\Gdpr\Service\Export\ProcessorPool`, as described:

 ```xml
 <type name="Opengento\Gdpr\Service\Export\ProcessorPool">